 In the section below I have recorded my AIAR responses and offered some comments by way of explanation for these.
-Members need to be mindful that this assessment is for specific control areas during 2023/24 to the time of the audit review, up to January 2024.
+Members need to be mindful that this assessment is of systems and control during 2024/25 to the time of the audit review March 2025.

 During the internal audit review no significant control issues or non-compliances have been identified in the areas covered during the audit review.
-Therefore, I can give a positive response to each of the areas covered by the AGAR (internal auditors section), that apply to the Town Council (see Appendix A).
+Therefore, I can give a positive response to each of the areas covered by the AIAR, that apply to the Town Council (see Appendix A).
 No control recommendations have been made.